 - Visiting/learning from local sites and organizations working for racial justice and reconciliation.

 - Building relationships with each other and between their congregations;

 - Creating a shared mission for racial justice and reconciliation according to the pressing needs of society.

 How will this happen?
 We’re glad you asked!

-The plan is to gather throughout 2018 as many youth as possible (7th through 12th grade) to talk about the intersection of race and other social issues in society.
-There will be two all-day retreats and five experiential gatherings in which we will discuss the intersectionality of race and other topics/social aspects (i.e. poverty, homelessness, the justice system, immigration, mental health, and gender/sexuality).
-See the graphic for dates.
+The plan is to gather throughout 2018 as many youths as possible (7th through 12th grade) to talk about the intersection of race and other social issues in society.
+There will be two all-day retreats and four experiential gatherings in which we will discuss the intersectionality of race and other topics/social aspects (i.e. poverty, homelessness, the justice system, immigration, mental health, and gender/sexuality).
+See below for the updated dates.
 Depending on the congregations participating we will rotate the location of our meetings.

 We firmly believe that TODAY is the day to provide spaces for our younger generation to develop a deep sensitivity and commitment for justice and reconciliation!
 So, we pray that your youth may be energized about this project and that they can join us for the regional phase of it and then apply for the national trip!

 FAQ – Frequently Asked Questions.